hadley/adv-r/Scoping.md

     #  x  y
     # 15 10

-If an name is defined inside a function, it will mask the top-level definition:
+If a name is defined inside a function, it will mask the top-level definition:

     g <- function() {
       x <- 20